About my practice

 These aren't problems to fix.
 They're entry points for self-awareness and potential transformation.

 Most people are unconscious of these signals, but learning to read them opens a portal to understanding yourself.
-This isn't about forcing yourself to appear more "open" or trying to perform the external trappings of peace.
-It's about learning to respect your body's responses, explore them with compassion and curiosity, and perhaps allow them to be expressed more fully so your system can find a new equilibrium.
+This isn't about forcing yourself to appear more "open" or trying to perform the external trappings of serenity.
+It's about learning to respect your body's responses, explore them with compassion and curiosity, and perhaps allow them to finally move through so your system can find a new equilibrium.

 Your body has been communicating all along—our work helps you become fluent in reading its signals.